DURUII/Replica-EUWR/README.md

 ### Simulation Data Generation

-A gaint challenge of reproducing the experiment is the inadequately formulated simulation description.
+One significant obstacle in replicating the experiment is the insufficiently developed simulation description, particularly with regard to the processing of GPS data.
 Despite this, we make our utmost effort to adhere to the description provided in the paper [[code](./processor.ipynb), [code](./generator.py)].